Bahamian Goat Pepper – A Quirky and Fruity Chili

 Bahamian Goat Pepper Seeds and Growing

 If you want to get your hands on some Bahamian goat peppers, chances are you’ll have to grow them.
-Unless you live in the Caribbean, these peppers are hard to find fresh.
+Unless you live in the Caribbean, these peppers are difficult to source locally.

-Thankfully, seeds are easy to find online, and growing them is no different than growing habaneros.
+Thankfully, seeds are fairly easy to find online, and growing them is no different than growing scotch bonnets.

 Unripe Bahamian Goat Pepper